Skip to main content

 A review highlights pop-up that appears based on triggers — time on page, scroll depth, or exit intent.
 Shows a curated selection of your best reviews in a lightbox overlay.
 Use sparingly so it enhances rather than interrupts the browsing experience.

-7. Review Showcase (Featured)
+7. What Is a Review Showcase (Featured)?

 Best for: Landing pages, pricing pages|Space needed: Medium